eoda-macs401/earth_ocean_data_analysis/Assignments/.ipynb_checkpoints/first_class_assignment-checkpoint.md

 ```
 If the above doesn't make sense, reference the Unix Tutorial again (`mv` is in the second half).
 You are also welcome ot move your .md file using a Finder (windows-like environment, drag-n-drop).
 Good luck!

-**Try to come to our class on April 11th with your completed Markdown file saved to your thumb drive.
-We'll turn these files in next week (when I'm back with you in class).**
+**Try to come to our class next Thursday with your completed Markdown file saved to your thumb drive.**